MatthewZito/goldmund-sh-i/README.md

 #### How I Handled Isomorphic Hostname Resolution in a Serverless Environment

-I literally just implemented this and am therefore exhausted; I'll get around to this one...
+I'll get around to this one...